fdelgadom/DRLND-Deep-reinforcement-learning--Udacity/Project 2- continuous-control/Report.md

 # Report: "Project 2 - Reacher Continuous Control"

-This project involves training a DeepRL agent to solve the Reacher Unity Environment, a continuos control problem.
+This project involves training a DeepRL agent to solve the Reacher Unity Environment, a continuous control problem.

 ## Deep-learning algorithm
 The learning algorithm implemented for this project is  **Deep Deterministic Policy Gradient(DDPG)** based on both the ddpg-bipedal and ddpg-pendulum examples in the [repository from Udacity](https://github.com/udacity/deep-reinforcement-learning).